dleeftink/observable-python-codespace/README.md

-# Observable Codespaces Python starter
+# Observable Framework Python starter

 This repository contains the basic prerequisites to get started with Observable Framework on Github Codespaces, using `conda` as Python package manager.